Jessica Price

-Jessica Price is an American writer, editor, designer and producer of video and tabletop games; she is known for her work on the Pathfinder Roleplaying Game and Guild Wars 2.
+Jessica Price is an American writer, editor, designer as well as producer of both video games and tabletop games; she is known for her work on the Pathfinder Roleplaying Game and Guild Wars 2.
 She is also known for speaking about sexism in the gaming industry.

 Career

 Price worked as an editor at Microsoft Studios before she joined Paizo as a project manager in 2013.
 She has since contributed creatively to such Pathfinder products as Inner Sea Races and Planes of Power.
 Price was also a designer on the Starfinder Core Rulebook for the Starfinder Roleplaying Game.

 In 2016, Price was announced as a Gen Con Industry Insider Featured Presenter.
-After noting that the previous year's Gen Con included a panel titled "Writing Women Friendly Comics" during which a controversial moderator caused some women to walk out and even leave crying, Price felt that her appearance as a speaker would give an opportunity to change things for women in the gaming industry.
+After noting that the previous year's Gen Con included the panel "Writing Women Friendly Comics" during which some women walked out in response to a controversial moderator, Price felt that her appearance as a speaker would give an opportunity to change things for women in the gaming industry.
 In 2017, Price was again announced as a Gen Con Industry Insider Featured Presenter for Gen Con 50.

 In 2018, Price was a narrative designer on Guild Wars 2 for ArenaNet.
 Price has been a writer for Dungeons & Dragons on sourcebooks such as Mythic Odysseys of Theros (2020) and Van Richten's Guide to Ravenloft (2021).